Your free business.com+ membership unlocks exclusive tech deals and advisor support

 If things become truly dire, you can usually call in a restructuring firm to reorganize operations.

-“Sometimes, it is a vicious cycle that is impossible to get out of,” Cassel added.
+“Sometimes it is a vicious cycle that is impossible to get out of,” Cassel said.
 “As things get worse, the cost of borrowing goes up, so you have to figure out how to stabilize the business.
 Once you stabilize, you can focus on repair.”

 Unfortunately, when financial troubles become pervasive enough, you must reckon with the hard truth: The best option, Cassel said, is sometimes to cut your losses and stop the bleeding.